Racket-Science/Tennis-Match-Predictions/story.md

 Will ace their opnets a lot

-win their first serve points
+and win their first serve points

 -----------------